 3.4.2 Appeal Window: An appeal is timely only if received within two (2) business days from the date of receiving the written decision appealed.
 An appeal not made within the time limit will not be heard unless the Dean of Students (or designee) makes an exception.

 3.4.3 Appeal Bodies: There are two bodies by which an appeal can be reviewed: Appeal Officer and the Appeal Board.
-When a timely appeal is received, the Conduct Coordinator will assign the appeal to one of these appeal bodies, except that in cases where there is, or is potential for, a sanction of suspension or dismissal, the student may choose which body will review the appeal.
+When a timely appeal is received, the Conduct Coordinator will assign the appeal to one of these appeal bodies, except that in cases where there is, or is potential for, a sanction of suspension or dismissal, the student may choose which body will review the appeal (the student will include this information in the appeal request).
+If no choice is made, the Conduct Coordinator will request the Appeal Body choice from the student and they will have two (2) business days to respond).
 If no such timely choice is made, the Conduct Coordinator will designate which appeal body will review the appeal.

 3.4.4 Requesting an Appeal: An appeal is made by eligible parties submitting a written statement to the Conduct Coordinator during the appeal window.
 The written statement of appeal must include: the grounds for appeal and the remedy that the person appealing is requesting from the appeal body.